tmelanson17/DancingRobot/README.md

 python VideoCapture_HelloWorld.py
 ```

-For Jupyter projects, run JupyterLab with the following command in the repository:
+For Jupyter projects, **activate the environment first**, THEN run JupyterLab with the following command in the repository:

 ```
-source activate deeplearning
 jupyter lab
 ```